-Heat the oil over low heat then stir in flour to make a paste.
+Heat oil over low heat, then stir in flour to make a paste.

-Slowly add in the soy milk and heat, stirring frequently, until almost thickened.
+Slowly add soy milk and heat, stirring frequently, until slightly thickened.

-Then stir in the nutritional yeast, mustard, garlic and salt.
+Stir in nutritional yeast, mustard, garlic, and salt.

-Allow to heat for just a minute or two, then stir in cooked pasta.
+Cook for a minute or two, then stir in cooked pasta.
 Adjust seasonings to taste.